navythenerd/awesome-hammerspoon-framework/README.md

 ## Extensions Development

 1. Create your own extension file `lib/myfirstextension.lua`.
-2. Create your configuration file (Not necessary, but don't try to load if there is no one).
+2. Create your configuration file.
 2. Add the base information needed to provide a native extension:
   ```
     local mod = {}

     mod.name = "MyFirstExtension" // Is used as lowercase string for `res` context and configuration
     mod.signature = "h5pegyy2HDGwA3nBailU" // Is checked by kernel to identify native extension
-    mod.keymap = {}
-    mod.settings = {}
     mod.context = {}

     function mod.init(context)
       // Called by kernel to bootrap extension

-      // Save the provided context information injected from kernel
+      // Save the provided context information injected from kernel, this includes config file through mod.context.config and keymap through mod.context.keymap
+      // Keymap will automatically loaded by the kernel
       mod.context = context

-      // Load your configuration file
-      mod.settings = require(context.config)

-      // You should provide at least the keymap configuration in your configuration, so load the keymap now (Keymap is not needed, leave keymap var nil)
-      // The var mod.keymap will automatically be checked by the kernel and bound
-      mod.keymap = mod.settings.keymap
     end

     return mod